-Smart PV and OLED Board with Easy JV Sweep Software
+Smart PV and OLED Multiplexor Test Board with JV Sweep Software

-This measurement system is designed to enable OLED and PV testing and characterisation via intuitive Easy JV Sweep software.
+This measurement system is designed to enable OLED and PV testing and characterisation via intuitive Easy JV Sweep software, please note this software requires the Keithley 2612B SMU (see note 1).
 Comprised of a main multiplexor board, an interchangeable and customisable substrate board, and control software, the system allows academics and researchers to conduct a number of measurements including:

 - JV sweeps and PV figures of merit (PCE, FF, Jsc, etc)

 - JVL sweeps and efficacy (as photocurrent/driving current) for OLED

 We have designed the Smart PV and OLED Board, along with Easy JV Sweep software, to be as versatile as possible and incredibly easy to use in order to save time and speed up the research process.

 The Smart PV and OLED Board is intended to be used with a Source Meter.
 Easy JV Sweep software has been designed for use with the Keithley 2612B SMU (see note 1).
 Should you wish to use an alternative SMU and write your own program, you can incorporate the Smartboard control code in the section "Sample Code to Control the Smartboard" at the bottom of the page.